PRACTAcademy/docs.practa.tech/docs/CookiePolicy.md

 # Cookie Policy

-_Last updated: May 11, 2025_
+*Last updated: June 28, 2025*

-MITPA uses cookies exclusively to enhance the login experience for authenticated users accessing the Dashboard.
+PRACTA uses cookies **only when strictly necessary**, for example, to enhance the login experience for authenticated users accessing the Dashboard.
+We do **not** use cookies to track your browsing for advertising.

 ## 1. What are Cookies?

-Cookies are small text files stored on your device that help websites recognize you when you return.
+Cookies are small text files stored on your device.
+They help websites recognize you when you return or keep your session active.

 ## 2. How We Use Cookies

-We only use a single cookie to:
+We use cookies to:

-- Keep you logged in on the Dashboard (session cookie)
+* Keep you logged in on the Dashboard (**session cookie**)
+* Collect anonymous usage statistics (**analytics cookie**, if enabled — see below)

-This cookie is necessary for the functioning of the platform and cannot be disabled.
+The session cookie is essential and cannot be disabled.
+If you log out, this cookie is removed.

-## 3. No Tracking or Third-Party Cookies
+## 3. Analytics and Third-Party Cookies

-MITPA does **not** use cookies for tracking, advertising, or analytics.
-We do **not** include third-party cookies.
+PRACTA **may** use Google Analytics or similar services to collect **anonymous, aggregated usage data** to help us improve the platform.
+This may set cookies managed by Google or other providers.
+We **do not** use these cookies for advertising or profiling individual users.
+We do **not** share your personal data with advertisers or ad networks.

 ## 4. Managing Cookies

-Since our cookie is essential, disabling it will prevent access to the dashboard.
+* The **session cookie** is required for the Dashboard to work — disabling it will log you out.
+* Analytics cookies can be disabled via your browser or by using a browser extension that blocks third-party scripts.

 ## 5. Contact

-For questions, contact: privacy@mitpa.tech
+If you have any questions about how we use cookies or analytics, please contact: **[privacy@practa.tech](mailto:privacy@practa.tech)**